robenkleene/robenkleene.github.io/_posts/2019-08-12-off-the-tracks-documentary-about-final-cut-pro-x.md

 categories: Professional, Software
 ---

 ['Off The Tracks'](https://offthetracksmovie.com/) is a documentary directed by Brad Olsen about the release, online backlash, and subsequent embrace by some, of Apple's [Final Cut Pro X](https://www.apple.com/final-cut-pro/).
-It mainly consists of interviews, including with [Randy Ubillos](https://twitter.com/ubillos)[^randyubilloscareer], who Final Cut's development.
-It includes a [great metaphor using blocks](https://www.youtube.com/watch?v=bfII0EcbCsg&t=17m37s) by interface designer Dave Cerf for Final Cut's defining feature: The Magnetic Timeline.
+It mainly consists of interviews, including with [Randy Ubillos](https://twitter.com/ubillos)[^randyubilloscareer], who lead development of the software.
+It includes a [great metaphor using blocks](https://www.youtube.com/watch?v=bfII0EcbCsg&t=17m37s) by interface designer Dave Cerf illustrating Final Cut Pro X's: defining new feature: The Magnetic Timeline.

 You can watch a [49 minute abridged version](https://www.youtube.com/watch?v=bfII0EcbCsg) now.